The Nut Case

 Grand Rapids Ballet _ experiencegr.com.jpg

-At the age of 11 I was possessed by ballet.
-Possessed.
+When I was 12, I was possessed by ballet.
 My parents should have thought to employ an exorcist.
 I went insane jumping and twirling around our house.
 I flung my legs into the air and onto any surface that would hold them.
-My ballet fanaticism was at best annoying.
+At best, my ballet fanaticism was annoying.
 At its worst, it resulted in both physical injury and property damage.
-I was responsible for two broken ribs, a rather large hole in a wall, and I somehow managed to destroy four salad plates short of the full set of my mother’s wedding china.
-Dental bills remained a concern because, as my mother put it, it was only a matter of time until I knocked out everyone's teeth.
+I was responsible for a cracked rib, a hole in the kitchen wall, and I managed to destroy exactly 23 pieces of my mother’s wedding china with an ill-placed battement.
+Dental bills remained a concern because, as my mother Diane put it, it was only a matter of time until I knocked out everyone's teeth.

 The party children were the chosen, the beautiful people.
 They were girls ages 11-13 who could inhale four boxes of girl scout cookies and still look emaciated.
 They had good hair, didn’t need glasses, and always had cool dance bags.
 It was a clique I would have happily sacrificed a chicken to join.
 PARTY CHILD.
 I was gonna get there if it killed me.

 I had been working my tail off in ballet class along with the aforementioned extra practices at home.
 On the Sunday of the auditions, I threw down some Tammy Faye Bakker inspired cry-praying at church before my parents took me to a pre-game meal at the Olive Garden.
-I was hopped up on fettucini alfredo and laser focused on my prize.
+I was hopped up on fettuccini alfredo and laser focused on the prize.
 My stomach was in knots thanks to nerves and an overdose of carbs, but no stomach cramp was going to blow this for me.
+My concentration was unwavering throughout the audition.
+I did not speak to my neighbors at the barre; I tucked in my butt.
+Now we had only to await the news of my triumph.
 Hours passed and finally a disembodied hand reached through the door and slapped the list to a wall.
-My classmates squealed with delight as they read their names under that glorious banner.
+My ballet classmates squealed with delight as they read their names under that glorious banner.
 In an unforeseen turn of events, my name was not there.
-With a kind of cinematic slow motion nose dive to the bottom of the page, I found my name under, Rats.
+At the bottom of the page, I found my name under, Rats.

 I did not see this coming.

-When I was 5 years old, my ultra-strict ballet teacher refused to let me leave class to go to the bathroom and I lost charge of my bladder in the middle of the floor.
+When I was 5 years old, my ultra-strict ballet teacher Ms. Caruso refused to allow me leave class to go to the bathroom and I lost charge of my bladder in the middle of the floor.
 Standing in a pool of my own urine was far less embarrassing than being cast as a rodent in the biggest ballet production of the year.
 How could this have happened?

 Perhaps because this was me round Nutcracker audition time.